 Check out some of the most highly evaluated democratic engagement action plans from other campuses to get some inspiration as you create your own!

 Then, get your team together to play Democracy Works’ Votes & Ballots to build your own campus action plan.
-Votes and Ballots is a set of team-wide strategic activities that take the guesswork out of on-campus democratic engagement.
-Take what you learned from the SADG and use Votes & Ballots to make your own!
+Votes & Ballots is a set of strategic activities that take the guesswork out of on-campus democratic engagement.
+Take what you learned from the SADG and use Votes & Ballots to make your own action plan!

 Educate yourself on the voting laws and rules in your state!

 Partner with your local election officials!
 Nobody knows your local voting laws and rules better and they are an essential partnership for doing this work!
 Check out the Election Official and Campus Engagement Report and Toolkit, for information, best practices, and tools to engage in successful outreach and collaboration with local election officials.

 Reference the Campus Vote Project’s Student Voting Guides.
 You can keep this handy to learn more about the voting laws in your state, but they are also helpful if you need to reference another state for your fellow students who come from out-of-state.

 Voter ID laws can be confusing.
 Every state has different rules, and the rules can differ depending on voting method.
 For college students, things can get even more complicated.
 Clear, accurate, and easily available voter ID messaging is essential to ensuring students have what they need to cast their ballots.
 Check out this resource we made with VoteRiders to find a student voter ID landing page, voter ID info cards, and a communications toolkit!